carbonplan/margo-js/README.md

 - implementing the optimization of controls
 - expanding the test suite to more precisely and reliably match the output of the Julia package
 - improving the syntax to "look more like the math"
-- - prototyping ways to embed
+- prototyping ways to embed the library in other contexts (e.g. a live coding playground)

 ## license